EdgeOne CLI

 Note:

-This command will first read the devCommand parameter in edgeone.json to start the dev service.
-If this configuration is not found, it will read the dev command in package.json to start up.
-Do not configure edgeone pages dev in edgeone.json or package.json!
+This command first reads the devCommand parameter in edgeone.json to start the dev service.
+If this configuration is not present, it reads the dev command in package.json to start the service.
+Do not configure edgeone makers dev in edgeone.json or package.json!

 Edge Functions debug service has a limit on the number of times it can start up, so try to avoid frequently exiting and starting the dev service (hot updates in the dev service will not increase the startup count).

-edgeone login is inconvenient, add parameter -t, --token (method for obtaining API Token is at the end of the document).The execution command starts a service locally on port 8088 by default.
-Both the Pages Function service and the Pages project service run on the same port without the need for additional proxying.
+edgeone login is not convenient, you can add the parameters -t, --token after edgeone makers dev (see the end of the document for how to obtain the API Token).By default, running the command starts a service on the local port 8088.
+Both the Makers Functions service and the Makers project service run on the same port, eliminating the need for an additional proxy.

 5. Associate Project

-If you need to use KV storage capacity or synchronize environment variables set in the console to local debugging, you can execute the associate project command, enter the project name as required.
-The project name here is the created Pages project name in preparation.
+If you need to use the KV storage capability or synchronize the environment variables already configured in the console to your local debugging environment, run the link project command and enter the project name as prompted.
+The project name here refers to the Makers project name you created during the preparation phase.

 Note:

-edgeone login is inconvenient, add the parameter -t, --token (method for obtaining API Token is at the end).If you need to link a project that does not exist, you can also create a new project directly under the CLI guide.
+edgeone login is not convenient, you can add the parameters -t, --token after edgeone makers link (see the end of the document for how to obtain the API Token).If you need to link a project that does not exist, you can also create a new project directly under the CLI guide.

 6. Submit Deployment

-After local development and debugging is done, push the project code to the Git remote to trigger the CI build and deployment in the Pages backend, completing the entire development process.
+After completing local development and debugging, push the project code to the remote Git repository.
+This triggers the CI build and deployment in the Makers backend, completing the entire development workflow.

 7. Local Deployment

-You can also choose to deploy via the deploy command for local build.
-If you need to link an existing project, it must be a direct upload type.
+You can also choose to build and deploy locally using the deploy command.
+If you need to link an existing project, it must be of the direct upload type.

 Parameter Description